-The District's only long-term obligations include early retirement incentive and accumulated sick leave.
-We present more detailed information about our long-term liabilities in Note F in the Notes to Basic Financial Statements.
+The District's other obligations include early retirement incentive and accumulated sick leave.
+We present more detailed information about our long-term liabilities in Note G in the Notes to Basic Financial Statements.

 Factors Bearing on the District's Future